lonnieezell/myth-auth/README.md

 **Global restrictions**

-The role and permission filters require additional parameters, but `LoginFilter` can be used to retrict portions of a site (or the entire site) to any authenticated user.
+The role and permission filters require additional parameters, but `LoginFilter` can be used to restrict portions of a site (or the entire site) to any authenticated user.
 If no logged in user is detected then the filter will redirect users to the login form.

 Restrict routes based on their URI pattern by editing **app/Config/Filters.php** and adding them to the `$filters` array, e.g.:

 ```
 public filters = [
     'login' => ['before' => ['account/*']],